Marek Hamšík: Napoli

 On 28 June 2007, newly promoted Serie A club Napoli announced Hamšík had signed a five-year contract with the club after Napoli paid Brescia a €5.5 million transfer fee.
-Napoli club chairman Aurelio De Laurentiis described Hamšík as a player who should be closely watched in the future.

 Hamšík played his first competitive match with Napoli on 15 August 2007, against Cesena in the first round of the Coppa Italia; Napoli won the match 4–0, as Hamšík set up the opening goal and scored the second himself.
 He scored his first goal in Serie A on 16 September 2007 in the match against Sampdoria.

 His football icon is Czech midfielder Pavel Nedvěd, to whom Hamšík has often been compared due to his playing style.
 In 2007, he was voted the second-best Slovak footballer of the year, after Martin Škrtel, and also he was voted the best young Slovak footballer (the Peter Dubovský Trophy).
 Hamšík ended his first season with Napoli as the club's top scorer, with nine goals from 37 matches.
 At the start of the 2008–09 season, Hamšík scored in both of Napoli's first two matches and went on to score a further nine goals in his second season with the club, finishing as Napoli's top scorer for the second-straight year.
+He was named 2008's Serie A Young Footballer of the Year in the January 2009 awards ceremony.

-In 2009, he was again runner-up as best Slovak footballer of the year and repeated his success as the best young Slovak footballer.
+In March 2009, he was announced as runner-up, again behind Martin Škrtel, in the Slovak Footballer of the Year award for 2008, as well as being that year's best young Slovak footballer, for the second year in a row.